b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Antichrist Korihor.md

 #### The Debate
 Acknowledging again that this book is an abridgment, I'm going to paraphrase the next several verses (35 - 50).
 I've put in a link to the verses I'm summarizing, aggregated by speaker if you'd like to compare to the original text and read along.

 **[Alma](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/30?lang=eng&id=p33-p35#p33)**: I'm not getting paid!
-I mean, I'm wealthy not because I'm the high priest, it's because I'm in the position of most power in a theocratic government&mdash; that's totally different.
+I mean, I'm wealthy not because I'm the high priest, it's because I'm in the position of most power in a theocratic government— that's totally different.
 Why are you accusing me of getting paid and also of lying?
 Do you think we're deceiving people into being joyous and happy?

 **[Korihor](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/30?lang=eng&id=p36#p36)**: Yes.
 Misrepresenting truth doesn't always result in people being sad and miserable, you can lie to keep someone complacent.